JakobHallin/trust-layer-architecture/README.md

 * how ML fits in as a secondary layer

-* how three-lane trust maps to real bot mitigation systems
+* how the three-lane idea conceptually relates to patterns used in some bot-mitigation systems

 # Summary
 This prototype demonstrates a modern approach to controlling automation:

 ```
+In this prototype:
 Unknown traffic belongs in Public Lane.
 Verified automation belongs in Trusted Lane.
 Suspicious automation is blocked early.
 ```

-By pushing trust decisions to the edge — before backend services — this architecture mirrors how large platforms design bot mitigation and Zero Trust systems for an AI-driven web.
+By pushing trust decisions to the edge — before backend services — this prototype is inspired by patterns used in modern bot-mitigation and Zero Trust systems, but is intentionally simplified for experimentation and learning.

+# Limitations

+* ML classification is not implemented (concept only).

+* PKI is simplified and not production-hardened.

+* No certificate rotation, revocation, or lifecycle management.

+* Verification logic is intentionally minimal.

+* Public lane “human vs automation” distinctions are conceptual only.

+* Googlebot verification is a simplified demonstration, not production-grade.

+* Routing rules are illustrative, not comprehensive.